Frequently Asked Questions

 I’m having trouble connecting to the internet, what do I do?

 What if I don’t have a computer to access course content?

 The CSU Libraries has information on their COVID-19 resources page including how to check out loaner laptops.

 I’m having trouble accessing my course in Canvas, what do I do?

 What if I need access to special software only available in the computer labs?

-Starting Monday, March 30, 2020, all students in CHHS will have the ability to remotely log in to computers in the Gifford 317, Preconstruction Center 200 and 201, and Richardson Design Center 104 computer labs.
+All students in CHHS have the ability to remotely log in to computers in the Gifford 317, Preconstruction Center 200 and 201, and Richardson Design Center 104 computer labs.
 The computers will be available 24/7 and accessible from a Windows or Mac computer with a current operating system and internet connection.
 The CSU Pulse Secure VPN client must be installed and connected before accessing a computer.
 Remote access to these computer labs will be available while classes are taught virtually.

 How do I stay connected with my professors and peers?

 Microsoft Teams is a full-featured collaboration and communication platform that is available to all CSU faculty, staff, and students.
 Teams can be used for communicating with your peers and others at the university through instant messaging, audio calls, video conferencing, file sharing, and other collaborative activities.
 Please see Microsoft Teams – for Students for more information.